Home GastronomyMy favorite Italian restaurants in Paris

 Italian restaurants: 11th arrondissement of Paris

-This festive Italian restaurant is located around the Place de la République.
-The latest addition to the large Cocos family at the end of 2023, this 5th location presents itself as the perfect alliance between conviviality, quality and good atmosphere.
-On the program: several spaces according to the desire of the moment: the large terrace, the Cuccina on the ground floor with its large convivial tables and its view of the kitchen, the bar area to sip a signature cocktail, a more intimate floor, and finally the “Super Club” in the basement with a disco atmosphere to end the evening.
-As for food, there is an Italian menu developed by Denny Imbroisi and pizzas developed by Julien Serri, an expert in the field.
+This festive Italian restaurant is set around the Place de la République.
+The latest addition to the big Cocos family at the end of 2023, this 5th location presents itself as the perfect alliance of conviviality, quality, and a great vibe.
+On the agenda are several spaces depending on your mood: the large terrace, the Cuccina on the ground floor with its large convivial tables and view of the kitchen, the bar area to sip a signature cocktail, a more intimate upstairs level, and finally the “Super Club” in the basement with a disco atmosphere to finish off the evening.
+As for food, there is an Italian menu developed by Denny Imbroisi and pizzas crafted by Julien Serri, an expert in the matter.
 The cocktail menu was entrusted to mixologist Matthias Giroud.

 Tested in 2024